jweissman/verdigris/SESSION_NOTES.md

 - Created `CommandParams.ts` with specific types for each command
 - Updated Command base class to be generic: `Command<TParams>`
 - Fixed rule return types (no more `any[]`, now `QueuedCommand[]`)
-- Created `UnitMeta.ts` with strongly typed unit metadata
+- Created `UnitMeta.ts` with strongly typed unit metadata (100+ properties!)
-- Reduced `any` types from 332 to 327 (and the remaining ones are better isolated)
+- **Eliminated dangerous `(context as any).sim` access patterns**
+- Rules now properly use TickContext API instead of bypassing it
+- Added missing methods to TickContext (weather, lightning)
+- Fixed commands: AoE, Strike, Damage, Jump now fully typed

 ### 🔴 Still Needs Work
 - **PlayerControl**: Needs complete refactor (796 lines!
 Should be simple input→command translator)